 3 Tips for Athletes Competing on Alabama’s Beaches

 It's no secret the beach can bring high temperatures and lots of sun.
-Athletes need to be fully prepared in order to take care of their bodies and bring their 'A' game.
+Athletes need to be fully prepared to take care of their bodies and bring their 'A' game all year round.

 - Start hydrating in the days BEFORE your event.
 Carry a gallon jug of water with you in the days before competing to get your body primed.
 The key is to start before you’re thirsty.